bin-cli/bin-cli/README.md

 bin artisan <em>(alias: art)</em>
 bin deploy <em>(aliases: publish, push)</em>
 </pre>

+Be sure to use relative targets, not absolute ones, so they work in any location.
+(Absolute targets will be rejected to prevent mistakes.)

+If a symlink points to a script outside `bin/`, or a script within a subdirectory, it will be displayed as a regular command.

 <details>
 <summary><em>Can I define aliases for commands that have subcommands (i.e. directories)?</em></summary>